Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-This tutorial will walk you through the process of adding Aspose.Cells.GridDesktop control to a WPF application.
+This tutorial will walk you through the process of adding the Aspose.Cells.GridDesktop control to a WPF application.
 You need any version of the Visual Studio IDE that supports WPF development in order to try this on your side.

 Next, go to the XAML file and add the following namespaces and assembly references within the Windows tag.